 Most people believe nails are driven through the palms of the hands during a crucifixion.
 While there has been some evidence of this, it was much more common to nail the wrists of the guilty party, as there was less chance the flesh itself will tear.

 This would not only ensure that the body itself wouldn't come loose from the planks but also that the victim could not try to escape.
 The median nerve was often severed, which immobilized the victim's hands.
 Then, a nail was driven through each foot, anchoring the legs to the cross.

 Your Muscles Are Strained More Than You Can Imagine

 When it comes to being crucified, gravity has many ways of trying to make your worst nightmares come true - especially when it comes to your muscles.
 Once the nails are driven through your wrists and feet, it's time for the real suffering to begin.

 That's because all of your body weight is resting on those few nails, which stresses all your muscles, joints, and ligaments.
 As a result, the limbs overextend.

 It's safe to say that being crucified will cause your stress levels to escalate pretty quick.
 And, as anyone with anxiety will certainly attest to, the first thing that usually goes with immense stress is the ability to breathe properly.

-On top of all this, the weight of your body being pulled down (gravity, again, causing you trouble) is going to make breathing incredibly difficult as a result of the physical strain on your lungs.
-In some cases, victims were nailed with their arms straight above their head, rather than the typical 'Christ-like' pose, which only makes pulling air into your lungs more difficult.
+On top of all this, the weight of your body being pulled down is going to make breathing incredibly difficult.
+Blood draining from the wounds adds more strain on your lungs.
+In some cases, victims were nailed with their arms straight above their head, rather than the typical "Christ-like" pose, which only makes pulling air into your lungs more difficult.

 Your Heart Can't Keep Up

-The fluid will cause pressure to build, squeezing your heart until it eventually gives up.
+The fluid will cause pressure to build, making it difficult for the heart to pump until it eventually gives up.